AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex3.md

 ![Name the Edge Configuration and save](./images/edgeconfig13.png)

 Make sure to have selected your **Datastream**.
-TIP: You can filter the results in the dropdown easily by typing your `--demoProfileLdap--`.
+TIP: You can filter the results in the dropdown easily by typing your `--aepUserLdap--`.

 ![Name the Edge Configuration and save](./images/edgeconfig14.png)